hungovercoders-blog/datagriff/docs/_posts/2023-08-23-pass-databricks-analyst/2023-08-23-pass-databricks-analyst.md

 You will see at the bottom of the query as soon as you enter the parameters that boxes will appear to represent them.

-- Click the little settings cog
+- Click the little settings cog.
-- Set the title as Place
+- Set the title as Place.
-- Set the type to be "Query Based Dropdown List"
+- Set the type to be "Query Based Dropdown List".
 - Set the Query to be "Get Place".
 - Tick the allow multiple values box.